eacton/CAGEF/Lesson_4/Lesson_4.md

 ## [5] "Ok, who leaked my selfie!? https://t.co/fYKXbix8jw"
 ```

-The `stringr` and `stringi` functions are the tidyverse solution to regular expressions.
+The `stringr` functions are the tidyverse solution to regular expressions.
 Functions can be found using `str_` + `Tab`.
 The order of arguments are switched in `stringr` relative to the base functions.
 The first argument will be the character string we are searching, and the second argument will be the pattern we are matching.

 First, I want to remove the tags from the beginning of words.
 I am going to save my regex expression into an object - so we can use them again later.